jesslynnjane/jesslynnjane.github.io/_posts/2024-05-11-marketing-campaign.md

 Income Category
 <img width="974" alt="image" src="https://user-images.githubusercontent.com/88579085/213912856-bf69b2a8-d894-423a-9f31-622dcf95fe13.png">

-Jumlah tanggungan/ Total Dependants
+Total Dependants
 <img width="977" alt="image" src="https://user-images.githubusercontent.com/88579085/213912878-2251be60-db6b-4bec-9b88-79bebba6344c.png">

 <img width="283" alt="image" src="https://user-images.githubusercontent.com/88579085/213912893-1979e639-e1dd-4816-b76e-92d4b216076f.png">

 ### Feature Selection
-> After performing feature extraction, at this stage is when we select some features that we consider less important, especially those with low correlations with the target or other features.
+After performing feature extraction, at this stage is when we select some features that we consider less important, especially those with low correlations with the target or other features.
 We did this to facilitate the ML learning process we would create later.

-> The images below show the heatmap before performing feature selection.
+The images below show the heatmap before performing feature selection.
 The image after shows the heatmap after performing feature selection.
 We set the threshold at 0.19 where above the threshold, the correlation of the feature with the target is quite high, so the feature is taken.
 Meanwhile, feature-target with correlation <0.19 is not taken.

 Before